Eric Trump mocked as he attacks Judge Arthur Engoron for ordering Donald Trump to pay $355M in New York civil fraud case

-Eric Trump mocked as he slams Judge Arthur Engoron's 'horribly sad' $355M ruling in civil fraud case
+Eric Trump slammed Judge Arthur Engoron's 'horribly sad' ruling in the New York civil fraud case and asserted that they're going to 'get it overturned'

 MANHATTAN, NEW YORK: Eric Trump attacked New York Judge Arthur Engoron who presided over the civil fraud trial against his father, Donald Trump on Friday, February 16, and penalized him for approximately $355 million, calling the entire ordeal "horribly sad."